 - From "top" or Task Manager, you will know whether you are out of CPU or memory.

-- From "p4 monitor show -ael", you will know if Perforce is overwhelmed with processes and you can start guessing which process you can stop by running "p4 monitor terminate".
+- From "p4 monitor show -ael", you will know if the Helix Server is overwhelmed with processes and you can start guessing which process you can stop by running "p4 monitor terminate".

 Feel free to run "p4 monitor terminate <pid>" anytime.
 This is a safe way to kill processes that will not harm the Perforce database.
 If you do this, let the end user know you terminated their command.